 Many medical malpractice cases are based in negligence, as reflected in the list above.
 Oftentimes, not paying attention to detail, for any reason, is the cause of this negligence.

-If you believe you have a medical malpractice claim in New Mexico, contact our Albuquerque medical malpractice attorneys.
+If you believe you have a medical malpractice claim in New Mexico, such as a surgical mistake or birth injury, contact our Albuquerque medical malpractice attorneys.
 We can investigate your situation, review your medical records, and help you determine if a professional has been negligent.
 We can help you identify the party liable for your damages.

 Who Is Liable?

 An individual physician may be liable for your damages if he/she was an independent contractor at the healthcare center.
 His/her professional insurance plan may cover your damages.
 If an employee of the hospital, such as a nurse or assistant, caused your injuries, you may be able to hold the establishment responsible.

 Although many medical malpractice cases involve physician negligence, some cases involve other factors impact treatment and/or diagnosis.
 Other potential liable parties could include medical equipment/device manufacturers, property owners, or third parties.
 Faulty medical equipment is primarily to blame for these situations.
 For example, a broken x-ray machine might lead to misdiagnosis.